-In the coming years, we aim to build political and public support for new narratives that foster transformative dialogue on GEDI and disrupt dominant narratives and patterns of inequality.
-Hivos programs such as R.O.O.M., and experiences from KP REACH and the Free to be Me campaign, form the basis of our GEDI narrative change initiatives.
-Hivos will therefore invest in rightsholders' capacity and communication resources to spur shifts in public discourse.
-To do so, we aim to continue supporting activists, researchers, creative artists, social and media influencers to produce and circulate transformative GEDI narratives using arts and culture, strategic communication, campaigns, and storytelling to drive long-term social and systemic change.
+We aim to build political and public support for new narratives that foster transformative dialogue on GEDI and disrupt dominant narratives and patterns of inequality.
+We invest in rightsholders' capacity and communication resources to spur shifts in public discourse using their strengthened links and capacity to mobilize action.
+Our narrative change work is part of the larger struggle to shift power in society, is context-specific, and is informed by rightsholders' needs.
+Together with rightsholders, we develop context-specific narratives that advance transformative GEDI frames and shift narratives through arts and culture, strategic communication, campaigns, and storytelling to drive long-term social and systemic change.
+We also use intersectional evidence to instill broader social, legal, and policy change.

-3. Collaborating for impact

-Hivos aims to increase shared knowledge by working in partnerships, joining like-minded initiatives, and building (intersectional) connections where rightsholder movements and their allies co-create, implement, and scale (new) solutions.
-This enables rightsholders, allies, and donors to deploy their resources collectively to reach those furthest left behind.
-We also envision rightsholders using these connections to work with duty bears across sectors to identify and respond strategically to priority issues.
+3. Collaborating for Impact: Hivos works in partnerships to increase shared knowledge, join like-minded initiatives, and build (intersectional) connections where rightsholders movements and their allies collaboratively work on creating, implementing, and scaling (new) solutions.
+This enables rightsholders, allies, and donors to apply their resources collectively in reaching those furthest left behind.

-Leveraging our track record of implementing and coordinating impact, knowledge, innovation, and learning hubs, we bring together different stakeholders to develop innovative approaches or scale new or proven strategies to realize GEDI outcomes.
-We use our position to convene and facilitate collaborations between rightsholders and relevant actors to build more robust networks and relations for change.
-We achieve this through existing Communities of Action and practice and by engaging in collaborative research and peer learning to develop a body of evidence on promising practices that can scale solutions.
+We envision rightsholders using these connections to work with duty bears across sectors to identify and respond strategically to priority issues jointly.
+Leveraging our track record of implementing and coordinating impact, knowledge, innovation, and learning hubs, we bring together different stakeholders to develop innovative approaches or scale new or proven approaches to realize GEDI outcomes.
+We use our position to convene and facilitate collaborations between rightsholders and relevant actors to share and build the skills needed to effect desired changes.
+For example, through peer linking and learning efforts or Communities of Action and Communities of Practice.